hychn/hychn.github.io/md/ranalysis.md

 * $A \land B$ means $A$ and $B$ is true
 * $A \lor B$ means $A$ or $B$ is true
 * $A \rightarrow B$ means $\lnot A$ or $B$ is true

+# Negation
+* A and !A
+* When introduced to a new definition, do consider the negation as part of the elements you must permute to see the connections

 ## Implication and Contrapositive